christinerose/gibbr.org/blog/ar_vr/index.md

 Having started to [use](https://github.com/RyanGibb/nixos/) the [nix](https://nixos.org/) package manager recently this is exactly the dependency and reproducibility headache I'm trying to avoid.

-To its credit, the Visual Studio remote machine running over the local network worked very well once it was set up: enabling developer mode, pairing the device, and obtaining the IP address.
+To its credit, the Visual Studio remote machine execution over the local network worked very well once it was set up.
 The [device portal API](https://docs.microsoft.com/en-us/windows/mixed-reality/develop/advanced-concepts/device-portal-api-reference) also proved very useful in watching a real-time feed of the user's POV.

 This [article](https://docs.microsoft.com/en-us/learn/modules/learn-mrtk-tutorials/) proved the most useful in setting up the development environment.
+Navigating the Microsoft documentation proved challenging in itself.

 The modifications to the project were more significant than for the Quest 2 but mainly boiled down to getting things working the way the Microsoft Mixed Reality Toolkit (MRTK) wanted.